unclescunter/BOSSCAT-localvocal/README.md

 - 100s of fine-tuned Whisper models for dozens of languages from HuggingFace

 ## Features I talked claude into adding
+- Auto generate an .srt file whenever you press record or stream.
 - A live view dock that prints all text in a scene into obs for the creator
-- A "mute subtitles" button on that dock tht hides all subtitles. -> I'm looking at making this link to the source's visibility.
+- A "mute subtitles" button on the dock that hides all subtitles.
 - Subtitle decay in seconds, line length and line limit all work on linux now, freetype2 just isn't capable of textwrapping itself
 - The ability to label separate inputs so avoid confusion if titles are the same colour
 - ***untested*** the ability to use a separate whisper server on a self defined networked device
 - actually builds for fedora now, shopuld build for others. there were a couple of quirks like having to ```export CFLAGS="-fPIC" export CXXFLAGS="-fPIC"``` or add ```-DCMAKE_POSITION_INDEPENDENT_CODE=ON``` This should Todd Howard now just follow the build instructions.
+- The buffer would fill up and slow down.
+I haven't actually fixed that I've just added a slider to restart the service silently when the audio feed goes silent for x seconds, cheap workaround but it works great while I troubleshoot what's wrong.

 ## Features that have changed

-- Muting audio sources no longer turns subtitles off, for that use audio source visibility.
-That should turn it off cleanly
+- Each source can generate it's own .srt with the label appended, following normal obs naming structure YYYY-MM-DD\ HH-MM-SS so you can pair recordings with the srt. (sometimes timestamps are a little funny, we'll work it out.)
+The source does append it's label if it has chosen to record a separate .srt

 ## Features I think I broke/will fix
-- Local translation with whisper, other models work maybe this is just how I'm setting it up.
+- Local translation with whisper, other translation models work maybe this is just how I'm setting it up.
 I think whisper specifically needs to write to a different file then translate it after or I just don't have the language model I'm trying to train in etc this needs diagnosing.
-- Generated .srt files are absolute doggy doo and idk how I broke it but ideally I would like the option to create a "combined" .srt that has all sources labelled clearly for who is speaking and their sentences correctly concatenated so that it can be added to video later.
-The dock actually outputs almost the EXACT output that I want I just need to find a way to write that to an .srt file.
-- Each source should be able to generate it's own .srt with the label appended, normal obs naming structure is YYYY-MM-DD\ HH-MM-SS.
-The source should append it's label if it has chosen to record a separate .srt
-- The .srt files should auto generate with the naming prefix so that when you press record or stream, the plugin generates a new .srt
-- The dock "BOSSCAT Captions" spawns perfectly, works perfectly, does exactly what I want it to but, if you close it, you can't get it back because it isn't in the docks dropdown menu.
-- Sort the gui menu elements out properly into "simple" and "advanced" and rearrange the menu to reflect the real categories everything should be in.
+- Generated .srt files are "better".
+Still a wip.
+I think there's something being overloaded somewhere when I use too many speakers & translations.
+- The dock requires a bounding box and to dynamically divide the Y space between all shown filters.
+- GUI almsot fixed.

 ### Available Versions